tillmzw/cos/content/posts/24-the-coffin-maker-of-vallaki.md

 Back in the  Blue Water Inn a chat with the Innkeeper reveales, that he might know something about The Keeper of the Feathers.
 Not much can be learned, but the pary is ensured, that the "Ravens of Barovia" are watching/guarding over them.
-Furthermore, the party learns about an order of paladins who served a dragon called "Argynvost".
+Furthermore, the party learns about an order of paladins who served a dragon called {{% mdref argynvost Argynvost %}}.

 The party ends the day resting at the Blue Water Inn.